longturn/freeciv21/docs/Modding/modpack-installer.rst

 or set of modpacks can be moved without changing any file contents), or with absolute URLs (so that the different layers can be hosted on different web servers).

-Almost all of these file formats are specific to one major version of Freeciv21; this document only describes the formats for the major version of Freeciv21 it is shipped with.
+Almost all of these file formats are specific to one major version of Freeciv21.
+This document only describes the formats for the major version of Freeciv21 it is shipped with.